 Let’s say you connect a 12-volt battery to a capacitor.
 The battery charges the capacitor with 4 coulombs of charge.
 Based on the equation, the capacitance is 4/12, or 0.33 farads.
 Capacitors with higher capacitance can store more charge, even when connected to the same 12-volt battery.
 As stated above, the physical characteristics of a capacitor will affect its capacitance measurement.

 Learn More With Gateway Cable Company

 Whether you’re using capacitors to rebuild an audio system or create sensors, Gateway Cable Company can help.
-Our team of experts can answer any questions you may have about finding capacitance, or other points of interest like electrostatic discharge and testing a relay.
+Our team of experts can answer any questions you may have about finding capacitance, or other points of interest like electrostatic discharge, testing a fuse, and testing a relay.
 Contact us for a quote on any of our products!